What Is Cerebral Palsy?

 Usually, cerebral palsy is not something that a child inherits through genes.
 Typically, it develops due to trauma or damage to the baby’s brain before, during, or after their birth.
 However, recent studies suggest genetics may play a role in some cases.

-Sometimes cerebral palsy symptoms are similar to ones found in some genetic disorders.
+Sometimes cerebral palsy symptoms are similar to those found in some genetic disorders.
 During your child’s cerebral palsy assessment, their doctor may run blood tests to rule out any genetic disorders that your child might have in addition to their cerebral palsy.

-How is Cerebral Palsy Diagnosed?
+How Is Cerebral Palsy Diagnosed?

 Although it is difficult to diagnose an infant with cerebral palsy, most children are officially diagnosed before the age of 3.
 Many initial symptoms of cerebral palsy overlap with other issues, which can make the process difficult for parents.